Getting started

 Click the Create account button in the top right of any page to sign up.
 You can use your academic institution's login credentials or any Google account.

-Once you create an account, you'll be navigated to your Workspace, which is your private area for creating projects to work with data, uploading your own datasets, and managing your Redivis account.
+Once you create an account, you'll be navigated to your Workspace, which is your private area for creating workflows to work with data, uploading your own datasets, and managing your Redivis account.

 The main entity on Redivis is a dataset.
 Most datasets on Redivis are uploaded by organizations.